freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-17-number-letter-counts.english.md

 ## Description
 <section id='description'>

 If the numbers 1 to 5 are written out in words: one, two, three, four, five, then there are 3 + 3 + 5 + 4 + 4 = 19 letters used in total.

-If all the numbers from 1 to given <code>limit</code> inclusive were written out in words, how many letters would be used?
+If all the numbers from 1 to given `limit` inclusive were written out in words, how many letters would be used?

-<b>NOTE:</b> Do not count spaces or hyphens.
+**Note:** Do not count spaces or hyphens.
 For example, 342 (three hundred and forty-two) contains 23 letters and 115 (one hundred and fifteen) contains 20 letters.
 The use of "and" when writing out numbers is in compliance with British usage.

 </section>

 ## Instructions